boun-tabi-LMG/turkish-lm-tuner/README.md

 ## Model Support

-Any Encoder or ConditionalGeneration model that is compatible with HuggingFace Transformers library can be used with Turkish LM Tuner.
+Any Encoder or ConditionalGeneration model that is compatible with Hugging Face Transformers library can be used with Turkish LM Tuner.
 The following models are tested and supported.

 - [TURNA](https://arxiv.org/abs/2401.14373)
 - [mT5](https://aclanthology.org/2021.naacl-main.41/)